kwisschen/lemon-backend-api/README.md

 4. **Run 'python manage.py runserver'**

-5. **Click on the link to the localhost url (getting a 404 page at the beginning is normal w/o valid endpoints)**
+5. **Click on the link to the localhost URL (getting a 404 page at the beginning is normal w/o valid endpoints)**

 6. __***IMPORTANT***:  Add the following endpoints at the end of the URL to test API functions__